Željko Komšić: Tenure

+In March 2019, Komšić appointed Serbian politician and businessman Čedomir Jovanović as his advisor.

+In May 2021, disagreements within the Presidency became evident: while Komšić and Šefik Džaferović attended a joint military exercise with the United States Army, fellow Presidency member Milorad Dodik refused.
+Later that year, Komšić and Džaferović acted without Dodik’s consent to address wildfires in Herzegovina, highlighting institutional gridlock.

+During miners’ protests in November 2021, Komšić called for the resignation of key government officials.

+Following the October 2022 election, the Presidency confirmed Borjana Krišto as Chairwoman of the Council of Ministers in December; Komšić voted against, citing the absence of a clear program.

 COVID-19 pandemic

 As the COVID-19 pandemic in Bosnia and Herzegovina started in March 2020, the Presidency announced Armed Forces' placement of quarantine tents at the country's borders intended for Bosnian citizens returning home.
 Every Bosnian citizen arriving to the country was obligated to self-quarantine for 14 days starting from the day of arrival.
 Tents were set up on the northern border with Croatia.

-On 2 March 2021, Serbian president Aleksandar Vučić came to Sarajevo and met with Komšić and other presidency members, Džaferović and Dodik, and donated 10,000 dozes of AstraZeneca COVID-19 vaccines for the COVID-19 pandemic.
+On 2 March 2021, Serbian president Aleksandar Vučić came to Sarajevo and met with Komšić, Džaferović and Dodik, and donated 10,000 dozes of AstraZeneca COVID-19 vaccines for the COVID-19 pandemic.
 Three days later, on 5 March, Slovenian president Borut Pahor also came to Sarajevo and met with Komšić, Džaferović and Dodik, and stated that Slovenia will also donate 4,800 AstraZeneca COVID-19 vaccines for the pandemic.

-Military helicopters controversy

-In August 2021, Komšić and Džaferović, without including Dodik, instructed the Ministry of Security to be available for putting out the wildfires in Herzegovina which had formed a few days before.
-This came after Dodik, as the third member of the Presidency, refused to give consent on the Bosnian Armed Forces to use its military helicopters to help in putting out the fires, because the consent of all three members of the Presidency is required for the military force's helicopters to be used.